EmilStenstrom/friendlybit/comments/2008-01-20-sharepoint-2007-from-an-interface-developers-view_comments.md

   comment_author: Geek Lectures - Things geeks should know about &raquo; Blog Archive
     &raquo; Sharepoint 2007 from an interface developer’s view
   comment_author_url: http://geeklectures.info/2008/01/20/sharepoint-2007-from-an-interface-developer%e2%80%99s-view/
-  comment_content: '[...] masuran.org wrote an interesting post today onHere&#8217;s
+  comment_content: '[...] masuran.org wrote an interesting post today onHere’s a quick
-    a quick excerpt Like Cameron Moll (Skinning Sharepoint and Pointedly unskinnable), I’ve been working with Sharepoint 2007 (aka MOSS) recently, and I hope you don’t mind me posting a few articles about my work here.
+    excerpt Like Cameron Moll (Skinning Sharepoint and Pointedly unskinnable), I’ve been working with Sharepoint 2007 (aka MOSS) recently, and I hope you don’t mind me posting a few articles about my work here.
 I’ve found far too few blog posts that really go to the depth in explaining how things really work.
 I’ll try to do that here, but I hope you can respect my wish that this does not turn into a helpdesk.
 “Customization” Let’s start.
 Sharepoint 2007 very, very hard to customize.
     If your job is to cust [...]'
   comment_date: '2008-01-20 13:26:08'